NI Troubles: Sir Declan Morgan selected as head of legacy body

 - He said he would be "very, very surprised" if he does not table more amendments to the bill.

-The Northern Ireland Troubles (Legacy and Reconciliation) Bill will progress to report state before its third reading in the House of Lords.
+The Northern Ireland Troubles (Legacy and Reconciliation) Bill will progress to report stage before its third reading in the House of Lords.